The Best Way to Collect Photos From a Group (Without Making Everyone Download an App)

 Frequently asked questions

-What's the easiest way to collect photos from a large group?
+What is the easiest way to collect photos from a large group?

 Do people need an app or account?